Madscientiste/rpn-calculator/README.md

 I'm using [Rye](https://rye-up.com/), an experimental package management solution created by the author of [Flask](https://flask.palletsprojects.com/en/3.0.x/).

-You probably don't have it installed, doing `pip install -r requirements-dev.lock` should be good enough.
+You probably don't have it, doing it the good old way `pip install -r requirements-dev.lock` should be good enough.

+Otherwise you can just do `rye sync` to install the dependencies.

 #### Running Tests